 5. Cash back can be difficult to claim

-One of the first cash back cards I used on a regular basis was the Citi Dividend Platinum Select, with which I earned 5 percent cash back on all purchases.
+One of the first cash back cards I used on a regular basis earned 5 percent cash back on all purchases.
 Those were great days.
 But retrieving the cash I earned wasn’t a perfect process.
-After earning $50, I was able to request that Citi send a check to the address on my account to cover my cash back.
+After earning $50, I was able to request that the company send a check to the address on my account to cover my cash back.
 If I were to close my account before reaching the $50 cash back threshold, I would forfeit my cash back.

 6. Cash back isn’t always cash back